GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 When you are working with data you have generated yourself, or with text that is out of copyright and in the public domain (see below), then there will be no conditions attached to your use of the data.

 {% capture text %}
-This does not mean there are no ethical considerations!
+**NB:** This does not mean there are no ethical considerations!
+If your corpus contains information about people then you ethical obligations to those people.
 {% endcapture %}
 {% include alert.md text=text color="warning" %}